vinceimbat/vinceimbat/content/core desired mental state.md

 # References

-A [[Mental state]] that one views as something to keep on revisiting.
+A [[mental state]] that one views as something to keep on revisiting.